Coindegens/Azure-Content-Safety-Prompt-Shield01/README.md

 ## Contributing

-This repository is for learning purposes as part of Microsoft Learn modules.
-Please refer to Microsoft Learn for more information about contributing.
+This repository is for my learning purposes.

 Copyright (c) All rights reserved.